Recycle society, Edo city

 The fertilizer was not only from excrement.
 The ash from fireplaces in each house could be another good.

-At that time, fireplaces (called Kamado) were essential because those working in the kitchen, even a heater.
-Thus, the amount of waste (ash) was born every day.
+At that time, fireplaces (called Kamado) were essential.
+Thus, the amount of waste (ash) came every day.

-Ancient Japanese never rid them away as just garbage.
+The ancient Japanese never took it as just garbage.
 There were other buyers for ash.
-They visited each house and purchased the ash, which they traded with the farmers like excrement.
+They visited each house and purchased the ash, which they traded with the farmers.

 Fun fact more